optimizely/objective-c-sdk/OptimizelySDKCore/OPJMModel/README.md

 Note: the angle brackets after `NSArray` contain a protocol.
 This is not the same as the Objective-C generics system.
-They are not mutually exclusive, but for JSONModel to work, the protocol must be in place.
+They are not mutually exclusive, but for OPJMModel to work, the protocol must be in place.

 ### Nested key mapping